bupt-yiwo/VLLM/Start from the source code, build, train, and extend a VLLM/readme.md

 - I used [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) to compare my model (1.6B) with QWEN2-VL-2B, LLAVA-V1.5-7B, and LLAVA-V1.5-7B across 19 datasets.
 The results show that my model, with fewer training datas, performs nearly on par with LLAVA, surpassing it in some aspects, but lags behind the latest QWEN2-VL-2B in certain areas.
 - Simply downloading the evaluation library is not enough to evaluate my model; you need to add `qwen_llama.py` in the models directory (I've already added it) and register the model.
+- The evaluation results are at the end of the README.
 ### WEB UI

 - The Web UI is built using the Gradio library.